alexlokhov/deploying-tableau-ha-in-azure/README.md

 ### Introduction
 This informal document describes patterns for implementing a Disaster Recovery (DR) program for Tableau Server on the Microsoft Azure Cloud Computing platform.
 It also details how Tableau's existing [high availability (HA) guidance](https://onlinehelp.tableau.com/v10.0/server/en-us/help.htm#distrib_ha_intro.htm) can be modified and augmented by Azure's services.

+Although the terms high availability and disaster recovery are often used interchangeably, they are two distinct concepts.
 It is assumed the reader understands the differences and distinctions between HA and DR in relation to an enterprise application.
 They will not be discussed in depth here.

 That said, a brief summary of applicable concepts and definitions can be found below: